-We also plan to conduct out-of-dimming polarimetric study of ASASSN-24fw and nearby ISM to understand the amount of polarization and the nature of the circum-stellar environment causing the infrared excess.
-Similarly, the sub-millimeter observations will be helpful in detecting the geometry of the circum-stellar environment of ASASN-24fw.
-The JWST observations using MIRI will help us to detect whether the composition is dominated by the silicate or the carbonaceous dust.
+We also plan to conduct out-of-dimming polarimetric study of ASASSN-24fw and nearby ISM to understand the amount of polarization and the nature of the circumstellar environment causing the infrared excess.
+Similarly, the sub-millimeter observations will be helpful in further constraining the circumstellar environment of ASASSN-24fw.
+The JWST observations using MIRI will help us to detect whether the composition of the circumstellar environment is dominated by the silicate or the carbonaceous dust.
 Infact if the survival of the massive circumplanetary disc is indeed due to Bondi–Hoyle–Lyttleton accretion, we could also see signatures of ISM molecules in the NIRSpec and MIRI spectrum.
 Finally, observations using high-angular resolution instruments on large telescopes would help us to check the companionship of the faint source detected in our LCOGT images.
-All the observations, would be helpful to create a complete picture about ASASSN-24fw and give us insight about the evolution of such systems, existence of gas-giants with massive rings and the environments in which they form.
+All the observations, would be helpful to create a complete picture about ASASSN-24fw and give us insight about the evolution of such systems, existence of gas-giants with optically thick rings and the environments in which they form.
 Systems like ASASSN-24fw would be of great importance for the upcoming extremely large telescopes.